xgouchet/Talks/PITCHME.md

 ### How does it work ?

+@ul
-- Works like any module in your project <!-- .element class="fragment" -->
+- Works like any module in your project
-- Compiled and tested before any gradle task <!-- .element class="fragment" -->
+- Compiled and _tested_ before any gradle task
-- Groovy, Java, Kotlin, … <!-- .element class="fragment" -->
+- Groovy, Java, Kotlin, …
+@ulend

 +++

 ### What can it do for me ?

+@ul
-- Better dependency management <!-- .element class="fragment" -->
+- Better dependency management
-- Helper classes / methods <!-- .element class="fragment" -->
+- Helper classes / methods
-- Custom tasks in dedicated classes <!-- .element class="fragment" -->
+- Custom tasks in dedicated classes
-- Custom plugin <!-- .element class="fragment" -->
+- Custom plugin

-All of this local && versionned with the project <!-- .element class="fragment" -->
+- Local a versionned with the project
+@ulend

 ---